DialoomCloud/DialoomConnect/replit.md

 - **How-It-Works Page Simplification**: Simplified the how-it-works page to show only 3 essential steps: Search Host → Schedule Session → Videocall, removing registration and payment steps for cleaner user flow.
 - **Registered User Role Implementation**: Added "Registered" as the new default user role replacing "guest".
 Updated user schema and navigation system to support this new role structure.
 - **Universal Navigation System**: Implemented universal navigation accessible to all internet users, allowing anyone to contract hosts regardless of their role (host/admin/both).
 Navigation now shows Home, Hosts, News for all users, with Profile and Networking for authenticated users, plus role-specific Dashboard/Admin panels when applicable.
+- **Dashboard Menu Removal for Hosts**: Removed Dashboard menu access for users with host role activated to prevent functional overlap with the profile editor.
+The Dashboard page remains available but is not accessible through navigation menus (both desktop and mobile) to avoid redundancy and confusion.

 ## User Preferences
 - **Communication Style**: Simple, everyday language (non-technical users)